walinejs/waline/docs/src/en/advanced/ecosystem.md

 We are looking forward to more clients and plugins from the community to expand the Waline ecosystem. :tada:

-If you implement any Waline client, ecological plugin or theme including Waline, please comment and let us know!
+If you implement any Waline client, ecological plugin or theme including Waline, please send a PR and let us know!